catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

         | ...                                  |            |        |      |           |       |           |
         +--------------------------------------+------------+--------+------+-----------+-------+-----------+

-      Once we have the ID of the flavor we want our instance to be resized to (for our example we will use the c1.c1r2 flavor) we need to look at our template and change the flavor ID that we are using.
+      Once we have the flavor we want our instance to be resized to (for this example we will use the c1.c1r2 flavor) we need to look at our template and change the flavor ID that we are using.
 For the following example, we are using a template that has declared the flavor as a variable.